freedomofpress/securedrop-docs/docs/journalist/documents.rst

 and flac.
 We recommend using this and other tools to work with documents within Tails for as much of your workflow as possible.

-You can use MAT2 via the *Metadata Cleaner* application included with Tails which is found in the **Accessories** section of the **Apps** menu.
+You can use MAT2 via the *Metadata Cleaner* application which is found in the **Accessories** section of the **Apps** menu.

 |Metadata Cleaner menu|

-Metadata Cleaner allows you to load individual files or folders view the metadata attached to each file.
+You can load individual files or folders into Metadata Cleaner by clicking Add Files or Add Folders.
+Metadata Cleaner gives you a count of how many metadata parameters are associated with each file and lets you view the metadata.

 |Metadata Cleaner loaded|

-Once loaded, you can select Clean to remove the metadata from the files.
-Note that this process deletes the original files, leaving only the cleaned copies.
+You can select Clean to remove the metadata from the files.
+Note that this process deletes the original files, leaving only the cleaned versions.

 |Metadata Cleaner warning|